andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 4\.2.0 – All maps from the map pool are eligible to be played as a golden map, even if a team has already played it during the knockout stage.

+4\.2.1 – In the Grand Final, the Upper Bracket team holds the advantage; if the Upper Bracket team reaches 21 rounds, they will be determined the winner.
+However, if the Lower Bracket team reaches 21 first, a golden map will be played.
+The first team to reach 11 rounds will be determined the winner.

-4\.2.1 –The default team size for clan matches is 5 vs 5, but you can specify a different team size if needed.
+4\.2.2 –The default team size for clan matches is 5 vs 5, but you can specify a different team size if needed.
 The minimum team size is 4 vs 4 and the maximum team size is 6 vs 6.

-4\.2.2 – Substituting a player during the match is only allowed between sides and map change, or in case of extreme connection problems, during the game.
+4\.2.3 – Substituting a player during the match is only allowed between sides and map change, or in case of extreme connection problems, during the game.
 If the new player has not showed up after 5 minutes, the match will resume.

-4\.2.3 – At map or side change, clans can take a maximum of 5 minutes for a break, the match is to resume after that time.
+4\.2.4 – At map or side change, clans can take a maximum of 5 minutes for a break, the match is to resume after that time.
 When the 5 minutes are up, spectators can be removed freely.
 Staying in spectator will lead to the automatic loss of the round.

-4\.2.4 – If a clan does not ready up in time after map change, it will lead to forfeiting rounds and eventually a forfeit loss for the violating clan.
+4\.2.5 – If a clan does not ready up in time after map change, it will lead to forfeiting rounds and eventually a forfeit loss for the violating clan.

-4\.2.5 – In total, 8 teams will progress into the knockout stage.
+4\.2.6 – In total, 8 teams will progress into the knockout stage.
 The top 3 from group A will automatically progress with the top 2 teams from groups B and C. The final place in the knockout stage will go to the best 3rd placed team from groups B and C.

 #### **5. Demos and Screenshots**